hydroid text index | photo index

 Each 'bush' is a colony of many little polyps.

 Where seen?
-A wider variety of these animals are commonly encountered on our Nothern shores.
+A wider variety of those that are large and attached to hard surfaces are commonly encountered on our Northern intertidal shores.
+Forming colourful fluffy patches.
 Some fiery stinging ones are also commonly seen on our Southern Islands.
-But they are often overlooked as they resemble plants.
+They are often overlooked as they resemble plants.
+Many small to tiny jellyfish-like hydroids are recorded in the water (unattached to surfaces).

 What are hydroids?
 They belong to Phylum Cnidaria.
 'Hydrozoa' means 'water animals' in Greek.
 Hydrozoans may look like jellyfish or appear to be branching plants.
 There are about 3,000 known species of the Class Hydrozoa.